Officer disciplined for telling black students that when they turn 18, 'you're mine'

 "He voluntarily requested to be given the opportunity to speak to and apologize to the parents," Smith said.
 "While these facts don’t minimize the incident, they do give you totality of the person."

-Keisha Curry, whose daughter Cameron Hillard recorded the video on March 28 outside of Albert Hill Middle School, had said that she believed the officer should be reprimanded and investigated and that a conversation needed to take place between law enforcement, state officials and parents to reach a solution.
+Keisha Curry, whose daughter Cameron Hillard recorded the video on March 28 outside of Albert Hill Middle School, told NBC News on Sunday that Smith's response is concerning.

+"Not letting the public know who the officer is doesn't allow any other individuals the opportunity to speak out if they were mistreated by him before," she said.
+"Everyone knows we didn't want him fired based on this encounter, but how can this behavior be fully investigated by only doing an internal investigation, when the verbal threat was done in the community?"

 Cameron, 13, said she was among a group of students walking to an after-school program when the officer drove up in a patrol car.
 Someone said "f--- the police," according to the eighth-grader, but it was not her or her friends.
 The officer then told the group to "man up" and said: "Wait until your asses turn 18, then you're mine," before driving off.